batsonjay/uploadDistributor/docs/destination-apis.md

 ### Metadata

-- Title, description, tags, and tracklist are supported.
+- Title, description, tags (used by this app to indicate genre), and tracklist are supported.
-- Tracklist is optional but recommended.
-The application / project here intends to supply a Tracklist.
+- Tracklist is supported, and the application / project here intends to supply a Tracklist.
+- Set the field hosts-X-username to the DJ name
+- Set field publish_date to the same as the set broadcast date & time
+- **Artwork is required** and must be uploaded as part of the submission
+- **Tags must include the genre** from the approved list (see songlists.md)

 ### Notes